projectglow/glow/docker/README.md

 but can be adapted to run Glow & Hail in the open source,

-Note: Docker builds may run out of memory, please increase the default from 2.0 GB via Preferences -> Resources -> Advanced.
+Note: Docker builds may run out of memory, please increase Docker's default memorry setting, which is 2.0 GB, via Preferences -> Resources -> Advanced.

 ### Build the docker images as follows: